aDvernichuk/SaskSlippiLeaderboard/README.md

 ```
 - You can look in cron/logs/log.txt to see the output of the latest cron run.
 - That's it!
-- DM me on discord if you run into problems. blorppppp#2398
+- DM blorp on discord if you run into problems. blorppppp#2398

 ### Common issues:
 - The cron server isn't started. `sudo service cron status`